 Working Paper

-Abstract: Since World War II, about 75 percent of government consumption in the U.S. economy has been spent on labor services.
-I distinguish the goods and the employment compensation components of government consumption in assessing the effects of fiscal shocks on main macroeconomic variables.
-Identifying exogenous fiscal shocks with the onset of military buildups, I show that they lead to a significant increase in hours worked and output in the government sector.
-Allowing for the distinction between the two components of government consumption improves the quantitative performance of the neoclassical model.
-In particular, the model with government employment does a good job at accounting for the dynamic response of private consumption to a fiscal policy shock.
-Government employment compensation acts as a transfer payment for households, thereby mitigating the wealth effect on consumption and labor supply associated with fiscal shocks.
+Abstract: Since World War II, about 75 percent of consumption expenditure by the U.S. government has consisted of wages and salaries for government employees.
+I distinguish between the goods and the employment expenditure components of government consumption in assessing the effects of fiscal shocks on the macroeconomy.
+Identifying exogenous fiscal shocks with the onset of military buildups, I show that they lead to a substantial increase in both the number of hours worked and output for the government.
+I also show that allowing for the distinction between the two main components of government consumption improves the quantitative performance of the neoclassical growth model.
+In particular, a neoclassical model economy with government employment does a good job of accounting for the dynamic response of private consumption to a fiscal policy shock.
+Government employment expenditure acts as a transfer payment for households, thereby dampening substantially the wealth effect on consumption and labor supply associated with fiscal shocks.

 Access Documents